coffandro/integration-duet3d/README.rst

 Usage of Meltingplot Duet Simplyprint Connector
 -----------------------------------------------

-Create a configuration.
+- Create a configuration with `simplyprint config new`
+- Edit the configuration file `~/.config/SimplyPrint/DuetConnector.json`
-Start the duet simplyprint connector.
+- Start the duet simplyprint connector with `simplyprint start` or `systemctl start simplyprint-connector.service`
-Add the printer via the Simplyprint.io web interface.
+- Add the printer via the Simplyprint.io web interface.